kuchosauronad0/syntax-tests/README.md

 ### Yamllint

 Yamllint runs a YAML linter against any files it finds ending in `.yml` or `.yaml` which include a yamllint declaration--that is, a line starting with `# yamllint` occurring in a comment block at the top of the file.

+## Caveats

+The linting cache in `.lintcache` should be cleared whenever a linter is upgraded.
+Discrepencies in results between various environments are typically due to differing linter versions, one in the CI and an older version's results cached--even though the active version of the linter are the same in both.